Get in shape without even realising it!

 The higher percentage of muscle that you have, the more calories your body will burn, even when resting.
 Hence, the more muscle you gain, the easier it is to lose weight.
-Therefore, swapping your car for a bike and having a regular cycling commute is undoubtedly efficient.
-It’s a productive way to build muscle, get a toned body and lower your body fat percentage.
+Therefore, swapping your car for a bike and having a regular bike riding commute is undoubtedly one of the efficient benefits.
+Clearly, it’s a productive way to build muscle, get a toned body and lower your body fat percentage.

 3. Better sleep quality

 It’s been proven that your healthy physical condition and sharp mind depend a lot on the quality of your sleep.
 However, nowadays, your sleep pattern is disturbed by the modern technology and long working hours in front of the screen.
-This makes it tougher to fall asleep.
+Unrfavourably, this makes it tougher to fall asleep.
 A study from the University of Georgia shows that general sleep complaints are linked to the decrease in cardiorespiratory fitness.
 That is to say, if you do cardiovascular activities like cycling, you’ll improve your sleep pattern.
 It’s not rocket-science that post-ride exhaustion and soreness leads you to sleep easily, but now you’ve got credible scientific proof!
-Therefore, cycling regularly enhances your sleep quality, which definitely results in more productive days and a higher quality of life.
+Therefore, bike riding regularly enhances your sleep quality, which definitely has the benefits in more productive days and a higher quality of life.

 4. Reduce risks of developing major illnesses

-Cycling is known to increase your heart race and get the blood pumping round your body.
+The benefits of bike riding include increasing your heart race and getting the blood pumping round your body.
 This helps burn calories and limits the risk of being overweight.
 More remarkably, cycling is highly recommended because it can reduce risks of developing major illnesses like heart disease and cancer.

 5. Strengthen immune system and lung health

 Scientists have found that physical exercises have huge benefits on improving our respiratory system, which lessens instances of common cold.
-Mild exercise like regular cycling is proved to offer great health benefits.
+People can gain many health benefits from mild exercises such as bike riding.
 It can boost the production of crucial proteins and wake up lazy white blood cells, which strengthens our immune system.
 Furthermore, by cycling to work, you can avoid being confined in germ-infused space of busy buses and trains.
-This means that fewer threats of catching a flu or fever.
+Thereby, you’ll face fewer threats of catching a flu or fever.

 On the other hand, evidence suggests that immediately after intense exercise, such as interval training session, our immune system is actually lowered.
 Nonetheless, a proper recovery method with adequate eating and sleeping helps to reverse this.
 Therefore, if one day you choose an intensive cycling session, remember to rest and supply food for your body appropriately.